saMahmoudzadeh/docs/broadcasting.md

 **Before continuing, you should enable Pusher protocol support in your Ably application settings.
 You may enable this feature within the "Protocol Adapter Settings" portion of your Ably application's settings dashboard.**

 Once Echo is installed, you are ready to create a fresh Echo instance in your application's JavaScript.
 The `install:broadcasting` command creates an Echo configuration file at `resources/js/echo.js`; however, the default configuration in this file is intended for Laravel Reverb.
-You may copy the configuration below to transition your configuration to Ably:
+You may copy the configuration below to transition your configuration too Ably:

 ```js
 import Echo from 'laravel-echo';